grafana/loki/docs/sources/configuration/_index.md

 # CLI flag: -querier.max-outstanding-requests-per-tenant
 [max_outstanding_per_tenant: <int> | default = 100]

+# In the event a tenant is repeatedly sending queries that lead the querier to crash
+# or be killed due to an out-of-memory error, the crashed querier will be disconnected
+# from the query frontend and a new querier will be immediately assigned to the tenant’s shard.
+# This invalidates the assumption that shuffle sharding can be used to reduce the
+# impact on tenants.
+This option mitigates the impact by configuring a delay between when
+# a querier disconnects because of a crash and when the crashed querier is actually removed
+# from the tenant's shard.
+# CLI flag: -query-frontend.querier-forget-delay
+[querier_forget_delay: <duration> | default = 0s]

 # Compress HTTP responses.
 # CLI flag: -querier.compress-http-responses
 [compress_responses: <boolean> | default = false]